Mechanical Engineering (B.S.)

 Fractal-like branching channel networks have been shown to offer the advantages of reduced pumping power and lower maximum wall temperatures when employed in the design of microscale heat sinks.
 Unfortunately, previous literature has been limited to microscale flow networks.
 In this paper, a microscale flow network will be scaled up to result in a mesoscale flow network and a macroscale flow network.
 In order to compare the pressure drop across the flow networks of varying scales the results will be nondimensionalized in the form of the Euler number.
 For a laminar inlet Reynolds number the microscale, mesoscale, and macroscale fractal-like flow networks result in both qualitatively and quantitatively similar Euler number distributions.
 This suggests that results obtained when studying flow behavior at microscale can be used at larger scales.

 Miller, James R. III, "Scalability of Microscale Fractal-Like Branching Channel Networks" (2016).
-University Honors Program Theses.
+Honors College Theses.
 215.